How to Get Custom Foil Labels

 Did you know that there are different options for getting custom foil labels?
-Depending on your label needs, one option may be better suited to achieve the look you want.
-Gold and silver foil labels are a great way to attract attention to products, mailing correspondence, promotional labels and more.
-There are several different methods we offer to achieve shiny labels.
+Depending on your label needs, one option will be better suited to achieve the look you want.
+Foil labels are a great way to attract attention to products, mailing correspondence, promotional labels, and more.
+There are several different methods and options we offer to achieve shiny labels that suit various design, budget, and technical requirements.
+There are three main methods for achieving custom foil labels like foil film, metalized silver paper, and cold foil stamping.
 In this article, we will focus on foil materials and print processes so you can have an easier time deciding what will work best for your label application.

 Differences between foil film and metalized silver paper:

 - Foil film is better suited for label applications that face moisture, condensation, friction or abrasion.
 Metalized silver paper is best suited for dry, cool applications because the label material can absorb liquid unless a laminate is applied.
 Even with a laminate, however, liquid can seep through the label layers over time.